dcos/dcos-e2e/docs/source/aws-backend.rst

 When using temporary credentials it is required to pay attention that the credentials are still valid or renewed when destroying a cluster.
 If the credentials are not valid anymore the AWS backend does not delete the public/private key pair generated during cluster creation.
-It is therefore recommended to a periodically renew temporary AWS credentials when executing tests using the AWS backend.
+It is therefore recommended to periodically renew temporary AWS credentials when executing tests using the AWS backend.

 In rare cases it might also happen that a AWS stack deployment fails with the message ``ROLLBACK_IN_PROGRESS``.
 In that case one of the EC2 instances failed to come up.
-Re-running the test is the only option then.
+Starting a new cluster is the only option then.

 Reference
 ---------